Book Now

 Photos: Julie Morrison

-Kirkoswald - More Than Meets ThE Eye
+Kirkoswald - More Than Meets The Eye

 About 10 minutes northeast of Turnberry lies the small village of Kirkoswald.
 In fact, you likely drove through it on your way to Carlyon Lodge.
 I was initially interested in mentioning Kirkoswald because of its modern attractions, but as I began researching the village, I quickly stumbled upon its rich history.
 Like many villages in Scotland, it has its own story to tell.
 (And on a side note, my husband grew up here - in the old Manse house - and spent his first several years of primary school in the old village school.)